CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Scale symbol size
-Take a few minutes to zoom in and out of the map above.
+Take a few seconds to zoom in and out of the map above.
 What you will notice is that the style modifications we made function at our opening zoom of `11` and smaller, but begin to break down as we zoom in.

 That's because styling that works well at _one_ zoom level doesn't always work well at _all_ zoom levels.